SonnyMonroe/ethEmulator/README.md

-# Eth.id Retro Games Emulator
+# Eth.id Retro Game Emulator

-This project is a simple retro games emulator that allows you to play classic games from various consoles, including GameBoy, N64, Play Station and Classic Arcade Games.
+This project is a simple retro game emulator that allows you to play classic games from various consoles, including GameBoy, N64, Play Station and Classic Arcade Games.
 Right Inside of your eth.id Profile.

+The Eth.id Retro Game Emulator project is a perfect example of how eth.id makes it simple to add unique and engaging functionality to your profile.
+By leveraging iFrames, this project seamlessly integrates classic retro games into your eth.id profile, creating a fun and engaging experience for users.

+With eth.id's user-friendly platform, adding this kind of functionality is simple and intuitive, allowing even those with limited coding experience to create exciting and innovative projects.
+I hope this project inspires others to explore the possibilities of eth.id and to create their own unique and engaging projects that showcase the power of web technologies.

 ## How to Use